Aklakh123/Bank-Loan-Ananlysis-Dashboard/README.md

 The dashboard helps identify riskier loans by analyzing metrics like DTI (Debt-to-Income ratio), providing insights into loan quality.
 #### Actionable Insights:
 The analysis supports data-driven decisions by offering visual insights into the bank's loan portfolio, highlighting areas for improvement or focus.

+# Conclusion:
+The Bank Loan Analysis project provides valuable insights into loan performance by visualizing key metrics such as approval rates, funded amounts, and interest rates.
+Dynamic filters allow users to explore data by region, loan status, and other factors.
+The analysis identifies risks, such as high Debt-to-Income ratios, and highlights areas for improvement.
+Overall, the project supports data-driven decisions for better loan portfolio management, risk reduction, and strategic growth.